dm-academy/Calavera/README.md

 ========

 --------------------
-*Status 25 Sep 2016*
+*Status 3 Oct 2016*

-Calavera v1 is now deprecated.
 New approach necessary to overcome volatility of upstream sources.
-Switching efforts to Calavera2, complete rewrite - many lessons learned - also reconsidering pedagogy, so labs will change as well - apologies for any inconvenience.

-Jenkins/Chef issues - not working on any platform.
+Reconsidering overhead of Chef approach.
+Jenkins 2 is not behaving with automated install, so an older version is still in use.
+Currently working on Ubuntu platform.

 -------------------